Parish Offer

 Common Fund resources

 In March, Bishop Richard, the Archdeacons and senior diocesan staff have written to all clergy, Churchwardens, and Parochial Church Council secretaries and treasurers regarding the 2025 Parish Offer process.
 They have invited all PCCs to respond with their 2025 Parish Offer by completing this online response form no later than 31 July 2024.
-They have also encouraged PCCs to work together with others in their benefice and deanery to discuss and discern what they can and cannot afford and submit a collective parish offer.
+They have also encouraged PCCs to work together with others in their benefice and deanery to discuss and discern what they can and cannot afford and submit a collective Parish Offer.

 We have created a set of Frequently Asked Questions (FAQs) below to help you understand and plan your parish commitment - explaining how Parish Offer contributions enable local ministry and mission across our 400 churches.
 There is also helpful background on how the history of how the church is funded on the strategy page of our website here.